 - Intelligence: Does the chatbot have any intelligence?
 Is able to remember things?
 Uses and manages context as a person?

-While testing standardized tests gives us chance for comparison, it is important to be aware of the problem with the standardized tests.
+This is a common phenomenon.
 Goodhart’s law states that once a social or economic measure is turned into a target for policy, it will lose any information content that had qualified it to play such a role in the first place.
-Therefore, keeping the testing process as dynamic as possible will make the whole testing process more meaningful and would provide antifragility for the chatbot.
+Therefore, keeping the testing process as dynamic as possible will make the whole testing process more meaningful and would reduce fragility of the chatbot.

 Are you looking for an AI solution?
 Let us know.
 We can find the best AI partner for your business.